janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

         type instance-identifier;
         description
-          "Indicates the YANG path to the element with a mismatching entag value.";
+          "Indicates the YANG path to the element with a mismatching etag value.";
       }
-      leaf mismatch-entag-value {
+      leaf mismatch-etag-value {
-        type transaction-id-t;
+        type etag-t;
         description
-          "Indicates server's value of the entag attribute for one mismatching element.";
+          "Indicates server's value of the etag attribute for one mismatching element.";
       }
     }